-Gymnema Sylvestre traditionally nick named as a destroyer of sugar; it supports the pancreas for insulin production.
+Gymnema Sylvestre traditionally nicknamed as a destroyer of sugar; it supports the pancreas for insulin production.
 Thus, it is beneficial for both diabetes (type 1 & 2).

 Gymnema (Gymnema Sylvestre) is native to the tropical forests of central and southern India.
 Nearly for two millennia, Indians using it as a natural diabetes treatment, they nicknamed it as a destroyer of sugar.
-Additionally, it reduces the taste of sugar, thus you can use it for fighting sugar cravings..
+Additionally, it reduces the taste of sugar.
+Thus you can use it for fighting sugar cravings.

 It supports the pancreas in insulin production in type 2 diabetes.
 It improves the ability of insulin in lowering glucose level in both type 1 and type 2 diabetes.
 Additionally, it decreases cravings for sweet.
-This is a substitute for oral blood-sugar-lowering drugs in type 2 diabetes.
+It is a substitute for oral blood-sugar-lowering drugs in type 2 diabetes.

-Other common names for gymnema are Gokhru (Unani), Gurmar (Hindi), Meshashringi (Sanskrit), Sirukurinjan (Tamil), Vishani (Sanskrit).
+Other common names for Gymnema are Gokhru (Unani), Gurmar (Hindi), Meshashringi (Sanskrit), Sirukurinjan (Tamil), Vishani (Sanskrit).

-Gymnema lower sugar level
+Gymnema may help lower sugar level

-Gymnema leaves can additionally useful in lowering serum cholesterol and triglycerides.
+Gymnema leaves can be additionally useful in lowering serum cholesterol and triglycerides.
 It also reduces the taste of sugar and craving for sweets.
 The leaf extracts contain gymnemic acid, which inhibits hyperglycemia and acts as a cardiovascular stimulant.

-Medicinal uses of Gymnema
+11 Medicinal Uses of Gymnema

 Therapeutic benefits of Gymnema Sylvestre are:

-- It has been in use for thousands of years as an herbal treatment for diabetes.
+- Destroys diabetes - It has been in use for thousands of years as an herbal treatment for diabetes.
 It can block the absorption of glucose from the intestines and helps to reduce cravings for sugar.
-It has also suggested for herbal weight loss applications.
-Chewing the leaves, or taking it in capsule form, can alter the taste of sugar and reduce the sweetness.
+Chewing the leaves or taking capsule can alter the taste of sugar and reduce the sweetness.

-- It also has antibacterial and antiviral properties in liquid applications.
+- Antimicrobial - It also has antibacterial and antiviral properties in liquid applications.

 General suggested dosage is 400 to 600 mg daily of an extract standardized to contain 24% gymnemic acid.
 Dose: 500mg/ml or 30 drops (tincture).
 Otherwise, you can take as an infusion of dried leaf of 6 to 10 grams per day.

-Gymnema is commercially available as dried leaves, leaf tea bags, dip tea bags, powder, extracts, tablets and capsules.
+Gymnema is commercially available as dried leaves, leaf tea bags, dip tea bags, powder, extracts, tablets, and capsules.

 How do you take Gymnema?